serverless-guru/sls-jest/doc/matchers/dynamodb.md

 ### `toExistAndMatchObject<E>(expected: DeepPartial<E>)`

 Asserts that an item exists in the given table, and matches a subset of the properties of an object.
-It works similarely to jest's [toMatchObject](https://jestjs.io/docs/expect#tomatchobjectobject).
+It works similarly to jest's [toMatchObject](https://jestjs.io/docs/expect#tomatchobjectobject).

 ```typescript
 await expect(